dylanljones/pyrekordbox/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Environment**
-- pyrekordbox version:
+- Pyrekordbox version:
-- OS and Python version:
+- Rekordbox version:

 **Additional context**
 Add any other context about the problem here.